-EXINGTON, MISSOURI, is a town of five thousand inhabitants, about forty miles from Kansas City, and is accessible by the Missouri Pacific, the Wabash, and the Santa Fé Railroads.
-It has water-works, gas, and other modern conveniences.
-Situated on the southern bluffs of the Missouri River, it is unsurpassed in healthfulness by any point in the State.
+Lexington, Missouri, is a town of five thousand inhabitants, about forty miles from Kansas City, and is accessible by the Missouri Pacific, the Wabash, and the Santa Fé Railroads.
+While it has water works, gas, electric lights, and many other modern conveniences, it is not an active business place, but is really an eddy amid booming Western towns, where students may pursue their studies in uninterrupted quiet.
+Situated on the Southern bluffs of the Missouri River, it is unsurpassed in healthfulness by any point in the State.
 Lexington is well known in the West as an educational center, having, in addition to Wentworth Military Academy, three large and flourishing colleges for young ladies.
-The educational advantages have attracted and retained a refined and cultivated class of people; and, being one of the oldest and most settled towns in the State, all things conspire to direct the minds of students, who assemble here from all parts of the West, to habits of study.
+The educational advantages have attracted and retained a refined and cultivated class of people ; and, being one one of the oldest and most settled towns in the State, all things conspire to direct the minds of students, who assemble here from all parts of the West, to habits of study.
 This congregation of schools gives to each many advantages which no one, or even two schools, alone, would possess.
 They unite in securing Lecture Courses and Special Teachers of Music, Elocution, Art, etc., and thereby obtain the best talent.